KhronosGroup/glslang/README.txt

     .frag for a fragment shader
     .comp for a compute shader

+There is also a non-shader extension
+    .conf for a configuration file of limits, see usage statement for example

-Source: Build and run on linux
+Source: Build and run on Linux
 -------------------------------

 A simple bash script "BuildLinux.sh" is provided at the root directory